huanie/spko/report/main.typ

 Although parsing is usually done with a visitor pattern in OOP (ANTLR4 also prefers it), I use recursion since it feels more natural to me and it is fine with such a small language.

+Iterate through all arguments and check if they are a literal or a sexpression.
+A literal will be simply be appended to the argument list, a sexpression will recurse (see SExpression record class) before getting appended.

 ```java
 public interface Node {